priya2596/implementation-onboarding-mastery/README.md

 **What you'll find here**
 - Adoption and onboarding frameworks built for data SaaS and health tech
 - Product teardowns of companies at the AI · Data · Health intersection
-- Implementation playbooks from real projects
+- Implementation playbooks and case studies from real projects
-- Learning notes from ongoing study across tech, health science, and PM craft

 ---